shukriadams/spectr/README.md

 # Spectr

-Spectr is a simple JSON-focused "CMS" for rapid frontend prototyping and development.
-It inherits from and is strongly influenced by the "no-backend" approach of static frontend projects like Assemble.io and Jekyll.
+Spectr is a simple JSON-focused framework for rapid frontend prototyping and development.
+It inherits from and is strongly influenced by the "no-backend" approach of static frontend projects like Assemble.io.

 ## Build environment